wp-plugins/disqus-conditional-load/readme.txt

 == Description ==

-Advanced version of Disqus Comment System (non official).
+Advanced version of Disqus Comment System.
 Use Disqus comment system in your website with more advanced features like lazy loading and SHORTCODE.

 You can decide how, when, where to load comments.
 This plugin prevents unwanted script loading and make your website super fast.